Working with CAN bus

 To add ALL ID from the received frames window in the drop-down menu, select From Receive monitor

-The BruteForce starts when the Run button is pressed.
+The BruteForce starts when the Run button is clicked.
 The BruteForce occurs with the period specified in the Period field.
 With each ID, the number of frames specified in the Msg per step field is transferred.

 Data counter or Data counter with shift is selected to parse the data.